best-practice-and-impact/api_formatter/README.md

 ```bash
 cd ons-api-metadata-formatter
 ```
 3. Install the required dependencies.
-You can manually install the required pacakages by running:
+You can manually install the required packages by running:

 ```bash
 pip install -r requirements.txt